-Start creating for good before you graduate and get a competitive edge with real-world work experience through an internship assignment.
+Start creating before you graduate and get a competitive edge with real-world work experience through an internship assignment.
 Our Internship Program offers you the chance to earn a salary while gaining work experience with one of more than 200 employers.

 Internships offer full-time, paid jobs on-site at a company with work relating to your major.
 You could also receive academic credit by enrolling in a one hour ET internship course.